 Car accidents remain extremely common in the United States and many of these incidents typically result in costly lawsuits or settlements.
 When both parties involved in an automobile accident decide to settle, several questions arise.
-One such question is “how long will a car accident settlement take?”
-The reality is that the duration of a car accident settlement depends on multiple factors.
+One such question is “how long will a settlement take?”
+The reality is that the duration of a car accident settlement generally depends on multiple factors.

 Factors That Impact The Length Of A Car Accident Settlement

 According to legal encyclopedia Nolo, studies reveal that approximately 95% of car accident lawsuits reach a settlement before trial.
 Claims associated with car accidents may be settled in as little as a few months or as long as several years.
 However, there are many factors that influence the length of the ensuing settlement.
 Below is a closer look at five of these factors.

 Depending on the severity of the physical injuries sustained by all parties involved in the accident, your settlement may take from a few months to more than a year.
 If you and the other driver (or drivers) only suffered minor bruises, the settlement will be short and the total sum of money involved in the case will be relatively small.
 If you or anyone else experienced whiplash, a serious back or neck injury, or any other type of severe pain, the settlement will likely take longer.
 The scale of all damages sustained by each vehicle involved in the accident may also impact the length of negotiations.

 Number Of Parties Involved

 In addition to the severity of injuries, the number of drivers involved in the accident can also impact the length of your settlement.
 For example, an accident involving four drivers will typically entail more collection of evidence than one involving only two motorists.